-On the surface, the Wheel of the Year is similar in both Hemispheres.
-The Sabbats mark the cycles of sowing and reaping, the passage from Winter to Spring, then from Summer and Autumn.
-Through this cycle, Wiccans accept there are times of growth but also times of old age and death.
+On the surface, the Wheel of the Year is similar in both hemispheres.
+The sabbats mark the cycles of sowing and reaping, the passage from winter to spring, then from summer and autumn.
+Through this cycle, followers of contemporary witchcraft and other earth-centric belief systems accept there are times of growth but also times of old age and death.
 In all things, there is wisdom to be learnt, not just in what is bright and new; there is also deep knowledge and vision in those things old and dark.

-In 2014, our High Priestess Frances Billinghurst published Dancing the Southern Wheel, a journey through the eight “traditional” Sabbats from a Southern Hemispheric perspective.
-This book also included background to the original sabbats and seasonal observances in the Northern Hemisphere, astronomical happens in the Southern skies, as well as local flora and fauna happenings and indigenous information.
-Throughout the book Frances has proven examples as to how these observances have been woven into the ritual context of contemporary Wytchcraft that the Temple of the Dark Moon aligns with.
+In 2014, our High Priestess Frances Billinghurst published Dancing the Southern Wheel, a journey through the eight “traditional” sabbats from a Southern Hemispheric perspective.
+This book also included background to the original sabbats and seasonal observances in the Northern Hemisphere, astronomical happens in the southern skies, as well as local flora and fauna happenings and indigenous information.
+Throughout the book Frances has proven examples as to how these observances have been woven into the ritual context of contemporary witchcraft that the Temple of the Dark Moon aligns with.

-Within contemporary Wytchcraft, the Sabbats mark the journey of the God throughout his life cycle which is reflected in the landscape around us.
-Whilst the Goddess’s life cycle can also be reflected within the Sabbats, and indeed her role is no less significant, her sacred cycles are usually honoured through those of the moon, the Esbats.
+Within contemporary witchcraft, the sabbats mark the journey of the God throughout his life cycle which is reflected in the landscape around us.
+Whilst the Goddess’s life cycle can also be reflected within the sabbats, and indeed her role is no less significant, her sacred cycles are usually honoured through those of the moon, the esbats.

-MID WINTER SOLSTICE: (Between 20 and 23 June).
-The God is reborn from the womb of the Great Mother Goddess.
+Winter Solstice (also referred to as Yule): Occurring between 20 and 23 June, the God is reborn from the womb of the Great Goddess.
 His birth shines as a ray of hope amongst the long dark nights as it signifies the return of the light.

-IMBOLC: (Around 31 July or 1 August).
-Marks the slow return of Spring.
+Imbolc: Taking place from dusk on 31 July to dawn on 1 August, Imbolc marks the slow return of spring.
 The newly born infant being nursed by his mother, the Great Goddess.
-Evidence of his return to Earth can be seen as life also starts appearing again.
+Evidence of his return to earth can be seen as life also starts appearing again.

-SPRING EQUINOX: (Between 20 and 23 September).
-The God is now discovering the rising tide of life within himself.
+Spring Equinox (also referred to as Ostara or Eostre): Occurring between 20 and 23 September, the God is now discovering the rising tide of life within himself.
 He becomes Lord of the Greenwood as nature bursts forth and flourishes at a rapid rate.

-BEALTAINE: (Around 31 October).
-The light half of the year commences as the sacred union between the God and the Great Goddess is celebrated.
+Bealtaine: Taking place from dusk on 31 October to dawn on 1 November, the light half of the year commences as the sacred union between the God and the Great Goddess is celebrated.

-MID SUMMER SOLSTICE: (Between 20 and 23 December).
-The power of the God is at its peak as he takes on his mantle as the Sun King.
+Summer Solstice: Occurring between 20 and 23 December, the power of the God is at its peak as he takes on his mantle as the Sun King.
 He realises too that from this point onwards his demise will occur – but such is the cycle of life.

-LUGHNASADH: (Around 31 January or 1 February).
-Marks the beginning of Autumn.
+Lughnasadh (also known as Lammas): Taking place from dusk on 31 January to dawn on 1 February, this sabbat marks the beginning of autumn.
 In preparing for his journey into the Underworld, there are affairs to set in order.
 The first harvest is celebrated in recognition of the energy given freely by the God.

-AUTUMN EQUINOX: (Between 20 and 23 March).
-The God makes the ultimate sacrifice for continued life on Earth in that his own life is cut down in the form of John Barleycorn.
+Autumn Equinox: Occurring between 20 and 23 March, the God makes the ultimate sacrifice for continued life on garth in that his own life is cut down in the form of John Barleycorn.
 This is the second harvest and to some, the most important.
 As the God journeys into the Underworld, the inner Mysteries start to reveal themselves.

-SAMHAIN: (Around 30 April).
-The commencement of the dark half of the year has begun.
-In Wiccan lore, the God journeys into the Underworld where he becomes initiated into the inner Mysteries in readying himself for his rebirth.
+Samhain: Taking place from dusk on 30 April to dawn 1 May, the commencement of the dark half of the year has begun.
+In the lore contained within contemporary witchcraft, the God journeys into the Underworld where he becomes initiated into the inner Mysteries in readying himself for his rebirth.